jrowellfx/lsseq/README.md

 Just kidding about the version number, maybe in the year 2159?
 Will Unix still be a thing!?

-### Helpful hint: Upgrading the default version of python3?
+### Helpful hint: Upgrading the system-wide default version of python3?

 Say you have installed `lsseq` as described above, while the default `python3` was linked to `python3.6`.
 (Try: ``ls -l `which python3` ``.)